Statistical Analyses in the case of an Italian nurse accused of murdering patients: Number of nurses on duty and corresponding number of deaths

 Tables \ref{tab:infPresG} and \ref{tab:infPresN} show the distribution of the number of nurses present and relative number of day and night time deaths.
 Note that on night shifts the number of nurses present is less than on day shifts.

-Figure \ref{fig:infeDP} and Table \ref{tab:altreDP} show the distribution of the number of nurse on duty with and without DP and the corresponding numbers of deaths.
+Figure \ref{fig:infeDP} and Table \ref{tab:altreDP} show the distribution of the number of nurses on duty with and without DP and the corresponding numbers of deaths.
 It can be clearly seen that when deaths occur with DP present, 6, 7, and 8 nurses are most often on duty (in all four sectors combined), and rarely only 3.
+This fact, in our opinion, confirms that, as there are often times many nurses on duty when a death is recorded, a single nurse cannot be considered solely responsible for a given death.

 Tables \ref{tab:altreDPD} and \ref{tab:altreDPN} and Figures \ref{fig:infeDPG} and \ref{fig:infeDPN} illustrate how many nurses are present with DP in \textit{day shifts} and \textit{night shifts} when deaths occur.
 Recall that it is in the day shifts that the greatest number of deaths occur.
 Comparing Figure \ref{fig:infeDPG} with Figure \ref{fig:infeDPN} shows that in day shifts compared to night shifts there are many more nurses on duty and this is precisely when many more deaths are observed and when the DP mortality rate is significantly high.